charlesglucas/sugar_dms/README.md

 ===

 ## Description
 SUGAR DMS is an image recontruction and contour detection matlab package.
-It minimizes the Discrete Mumford-Shah (D-MS) functional, which enforces constraints related to smoothing over image and sparsity over contours to obtain a piecewise smooth image from observed noisy images, with an automatic selection of the regularization parameters based on a Stein-like strategy.
+It performs the minimization of the Discrete Mumford-Shah (D-MS) functional, which enforces constraints related to smoothing over image and sparsity over contours to obtain a piecewise smooth image and contour estimate from observed noisy images.
+A Stein-like strategy providing optimal hyperparameters is designed, based on the minimization of an unbiased quadratic risk estimate.
+Efficient and automated minimization of the risk estimate relies on an unbiased estimate of the risk's gradient with respect to hyperparameters.

 ![alt text](http://perso.ens-lyon.fr/charles.lucas/images/DMSdenoising.svg)